Skip to main content

 I have checked my contract, and you must give me <number of days> notice to end my tenancy.

-Tell your landlord if you need more time, for example to find somewhere else to live or to save for a deposit.
+Tell your landlord if you need time to find somewhere else to live.

 If you’re being evicted for breaking a term in your contract, explain what you'll do to fix it.
 For example, if you're being evicted for rent arrears, arrange to pay back what you owe.